-At September 30, 2016 and 2015, the Company's financial instruments included accounts payable, accrued expenses, stockholder notes and debt.
+At September 30, 2017 and 2016, the Company's financial instruments included accounts payable, accrued expenses, stockholder notes and senior secured debt.
 The carrying amount of accounts payable and accrued expenses approximates fair value due to the short-term maturities of these instruments.
-The stockholder notes and debt approximates fair value as the interest rates are reflective of the rate the Company could obtain on debt with similar terms and conditions.
-As of September 30, 2015, the carrying value of the stock-based compensation liability was the estimated fair value of the liability (See Note 11).
+As of September 30, 2017, the carrying value of the warrant liability was the estimated fair value of the liability (See Note 4).